Lazar Kaganovich: Communist functionary

-In 1924, Kaganovich became a full member of the Central Committee, after having first been elected as a candidate one year earlier.
-From 1925 to 1928, Kaganovich was the First Secretary of the Communist Party of the Ukrainian SSR.
-He was given the task of "ukrainizatsiya" – meaning at that time the building up of Ukrainian communist popular cadres.
-He also had the duty of implementing collectivization and the policy of economic suppression of the kulaks (wealthier peasants).
-He opposed the more moderate policy of Nikolai Bukharin, who argued in favor of the "peaceful integration of kulaks into socialism."
-In 1928, due to numerous protests against Kaganovich's management, Stalin was forced to transfer Kaganovich from Ukraine to Moscow, where he returned to his position as a Secretary of the Central Committee of the Communist Party, a job he held until 1939.
-As Secretary, he endorsed Stalin's struggle against the so-called Left and Right Oppositions within the Communist Party, in the hope that Stalin would become the sole leader of the country.
+Stalin's deputy

+In December 1930, when Vyacheslav Molotov was promoted to the post of chairman of the Soviet government, Kaganovich replaced him as Second Secretary, the post of Stalin's deputy in the party secretariat.
+In these four years, he was the third most powerful figure in the Soviet leadership, behind Stalin and Molotov.
+He was left in Moscow in charge of party affairs when Stalin was on vacation.
+In 2001, a collection of 836 letters and telegrams that Stalin and Kaganovich exchanged in 1931–36 were published in Russia.
+The bulk of them were translated and published in the US in 2003.

 In 1933 and 1934, he served as the Chairman of the Commission for Vetting of the Party Membership (Tsentralnaya komissiya po proverke partiynykh ryadov) and ensured personally that nobody associated with anti-Stalin opposition would be permitted to remain a Communist Party member.
 In 1934, at the XVII Congress of the Communist Party, Kaganovich chaired the Counting Committee.
 He falsified voting for positions in the Central Committee, deleting 290 votes opposing the Stalin candidacy.
 His actions resulted in Stalin's being re-elected as the General Secretary instead of Sergey Kirov.
 By the rules, the candidate receiving fewer opposing votes should become the General Secretary.
 Before Kaganovich's falsification, Stalin received 292 opposing votes and Kirov only three.
 However, the "official" result (due to the interference of Kaganovich) saw Stalin with just two opposing votes.

-In 1930, Kaganovich became a member of the Soviet Politburo and the First Secretary of the Moscow Obkom of the Communist Party (1930–1935).
+In 1930–35, he was also First Secretary of the Moscow Obkom of the Communist Party (1930–1935).
 He later headed the Moscow Gorkom of the Communist Party (1931–1934).

-He also supervised implementation of many of Stalin's economic policies, including the collectivization of agriculture and rapid industrialization.
 During this period, he also supervised destruction of many of the city's oldest monuments, including the Cathedral of Christ the Saviour.
 In 1932, he led the suppression of the workers' strike in Ivanovo-Voznesensk.